-Some Russian socialists felt that the Russian peasant tradition of sharing the land according to commune (mir) made them natural socialists.
+Some Russian socialists felt that the Russian peasants' tradition of sharing the land according to commune (mir) made them natural socialists.
 They felt that peasants, rather than workers, would be the main force behind the revolution.
 They felt that Russia could become socialist more quickly than other countries.

 Socialists were active in the countryside through the late nineteenth century.
 The Socialist Revolutionary Party was formed in 1900.
 This party demanded that land of the nobles should be transferred to peasants.